 On 1st February 2020 the national minimum wage in Ireland was increased to €10.10 per hour from €9.80.

-In 2019 the Low Pay Commission recommended the minimum wage level should rise by 30 cents per hour for adults.
-Normally a minimum wage rise would take place in January .
-But the Government decided to delay the date of implementation because of fears of a “no -deal” Brexit and it’s effect on the economy.
+Normally a minimum wage rise would take place from January 1st – but the Government decided to delay the date of implementation because of fears of a “no -deal” Brexit and it’s effect on the economy.

-From February 1st 2020 – these will be the increased minimum wage rates.
+From February 1st 2020 – these are the new minimum wage rates.

 - Aged 20 or more : – €10.10 per hour